 Safari West tour vehicle

 The tents offer a view of grazing antelope and giraffe.
 Twilight dining and wine-paired adventures are available, as well as dining at the onsite Savannah Café.
-And yes, they offer some great wines at the bar!
+And yes, they offer some great wine at the bar!

 This was such a fun experience and an interesting twist for a more adventurous girls’ trip!

-Things to do on a Wine Country Girls’ Trip
+Things to do on a Sonoma Trip

 Go Ziplining in the Redwoods